sojan-official/pinry/README.rst

 who want to save, tag, and share images, videos and webpages in an easy to skim through format.

-For more information and a working demo board visit `getpinry.com`_.
-For the latest documentation check out `Read the Docs`_.
+For more information and a working demo board visit getpinry.com.

 Note
 ------------